ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

   - Support the /conformance path
   - Support the rel="conformance" from its landing page (root catalog)

-TBD: explain the "collections endpoint" may be a "search endpoint" if proper conformance classes are declared in landing page.
+> **CEOS-STAC-BP-002-1 - Collections endpoint [Requirement]**<a name="BP-002-1"></a>
+>
+> STAC servers supporting collection search shall advertise the search endpoint for collections in the landing page with rel="data" (most often `/collections`), type="application/json" and declare the corresponding collection search conformance classes in the landing page.
+See "STAC API Collection Search" [[AD07]](./introduction.md#AD07).

+The above endpoint is further referred to as the `collections endpoint`.

 ### 4.3.1 Collection search request